 As a working father, you need to see yourself as a senior manager in a department whose personnel will change over the years, but whose goal remains the same: to raise healthy, happy kids.

 Who is on that team?
 There’s the other parent, to whom you might or might not be married.
-He or she shares authority with you, and you’ll need their buy-in on major decisions.
+They share authority with you, and you’ll need their buy-in on major decisions.
 To get that, you’ll need to cultivate skills like listening, empathy, negotiation, and compromise.

 With the other parent, you’ll manage a progression of nannies, preschools, schools, afterschools, and summer camps.
 Budget permitting, you may also need to outsource certain functions, like housework and dog walking.
 Don’t leave all the details to your co-parent; instead, divide up responsibilities according to your complementary skills and interests, so that you feel involved and challenged.